haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 You can switch between interactive (visual) and textual (text) form of it.
 By clicking on a specific module, you will be able to configure its parameters on the right panel.

-Intially, defaut parameters are set for each module.
+Initially, default parameters are set for each module.
 Parameters are sub-categorized based on their properties.
-Unfold a propery by clicking on it, and discover the set of related parameters.
+Unfold a property by clicking on it, and discover the set of related parameters.
 **Note** that you should always click the `save` button after modifying a parameter value for it to be taken into consideration.

 Finally, once you configured you workflow, click on `submit` to launch the corresponding haddock3 run.

 <details style="background-color:#DAE4E7">
   <summary>